-ETR 150 Home Entertainment Equipment Repair /6 cr. hrs./8 periods (4 lec., 4 lab)
+ETR 150 Home Entertainment Equipment Repair /6 cr. hrs./8 periods (4 lec., 4 lab) was a mark to wante on the parameter of the approximations Prerequisite(s): ETR 143.

 Repair of home entertainment equipment other than television receivers.
 Includes theory and repair of audio amplifiers, AM-FM-MPX receivers, tape decks, cassette decks, turntables and Dolby and other noise reduction devices.